holidaycheck/lean-jira-export/README.md

 import the files into google sheets or excel where you can tell the tool, which encoding the data has.

 ### Assumptions made about JIRA
-The tool asumes a linear workflow where the first state is the queue state (like TODO or Open etc.) and the last state is the END of the cycle (like CLOSED or LIVE etc.).
+The tool asumes a linear workflow where the first state is the queue state (like Tod o or Open etc.) and the last state is the END of the cycle (like CLOSED or LIVE etc.).

 Any (minimally 1) states inbetween are considered as contributing to the cycle-time.
 Stories may go back and forth in between (e.g. from PROGRAMMING to REVIEW and back then a leap forward to ACCEPTANCE and finally to CLOSED).